annasm07/React-toDoList/README.md

 # React App - To Do List FULL STACK

-This project was created with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app), nodeJS, ExpressJS and MongoDB.

 ## FRONTEND - Design and Development
 Clone the Repository using 'git clone'